 Environmental and CSR Initiatives in Partnership with Business Partners

-Sompo Japan Nipponkoa is working on environmental and corporate social responsibility efforts with the entire value chain, in collaboration with all of our business partners.
+Sompo Japan is working on environmental and corporate social responsibility efforts with the entire value chain, in collaboration with all of our business partners.

-We communicate and ask for cooperation with our stances toward action by sharing the Group CSR Vision, Environmental Policy, and Sustainable Procurement Policy with business partners, including contractors that provide waste collection, transport and disposal, as well as printing, logistics, and food services.
-We also communicate to business partners about our efforts to consider the environment, including proper waste management and a ban on hazardous materials being brought into our buildings, as well as a ban on the use of products of international concern, such as products manufactured through child labor or forced labor, or the use of conflict minerals.
+They communicate and ask for cooperation with our stances toward action by sharing the Group CSR Vision, Environmental Policy, and Sustainable Procurement Policy with business partners, including contractors that provide waste collection, transport and disposal, as well as printing, logistics, and food services.
+They also communicate to business partners about our efforts to consider the environment, including proper waste management and a ban on hazardous materials being brought into our buildings, as well as a ban on the use of products of international concern, such as products manufactured through child labor or forced labor, or the use of conflict minerals.

 Group Sustainable Procurement Policy